-- Families will be given our calendar of events at the beginning of the school year. - Parents will be notified of parent meetings, dates and times, at least one month in advance at a time convenient parents, and child care will be provided to minimize barriers for attendance - Use a tiered behavior system to ensure school safety and promote positive school climate - Add personnel to support the increase of students such as general education counselors, afterschool staff, and academic support staff. - Intervention efforts for chronic absenteeism will include phone calls, written correspondence, individual and small group meetings addressing barriers to good attendance, and connecting families with resources to address their specific barriers to good attendance.
+- Families will be given our calendar of events at the beginning of the school year. - Parents will be notified of parent meetings meeting date and time at least one month in advance at a time convenient for parents, and child care will be provided to minimize barriers for attendance - Use a tiered behavior system to ensure school safety and promote a positive school climate - Add personnel to support the increase of students such as general education counselors, afterschool staff, and academic support staff. - Intervention efforts for chronic absenteeism will include phone calls, written correspondence, individual and small group meetings addressing barriers to good attendance, and connecting families with resources to address their specific barriers to good attendance.

-Expected Annual Measurable Outcomes
+Expected Annual Measureable Outcomes

-Outcome #5: KSA will provide at least 1 back to school night, 2 week long parent-teacher conference opportunities, at least 5 family engagement meetings, and parent leadership opportunities, like monthly parent action committee meetings
+Outcome #5: KIPP Sol will provide 1 back to school night, 2 week long parent-teacher conference opportunities, at least 3 family engagement meetings, and parent leadership opportunities, like monthly parent action committee meetings